 - Sales collateral

-Example: This explainer video motion graphic provides a helpful overview of Visa’s Purchase Alerts feature.
+Example: This simple explainer video motion graphic provides a helpful overview of Visa’s Purchase Alerts feature.
+Instead of handing people a boring brochure, telling the product story in color and motion makes it much more exciting, engaging, and interesting.

 The goal: Nurture and maintain the relationship.